RazvanBerbece/cete-api/README.md

 [~] Audio Data Processing (~~metadata storage~~, ~~audio data storage~~, retrieval from storage unit/s)

 # 2 Endpoints
-All REST requests carry a payload of type application/json.
+All REST responses for the URLs below carry a payload of type application/json.
 [x] GET ```https://cete-api.azurewebsites.net/api/v1/``` -> Get a sample resposne from the server stating the port it's listening on.

 [x] POST ```https://cete-api.azurewebsites.net/api/v1/upload/cete``` -> Post an audio file to the endpoint to store it in the Azure storage under userId (defaults to 'public' visibility).